Slurp9187/pq-xwing-sig/docs/implementation_guide.md

    - ML-DSA-65 + Ed25519 (use `ed25519-dalek`, SHA512 pre-hash, label "MLDSA65-Ed25519-SHA512")
    - ML-DSA-44 + Ed25519 (same as above, different params)

-This will give you a fully compliant, secure, and high-quality `pq-composite-sig` crate.
+This will give you a fully compliant, secure, and high-quality `pq-xwing-sig` crate.

 Let me know when this is done — we'll move to the next variants!